Minnehaha Park (Minneapolis): Grand Rounds National Scenic Byway

 Fortunately for the generations to come, in 1883 the state legislature created the Minneapolis Board of Park Commissioners.
 The board began by acquiring park land near today's downtown Minneapolis.
 Their choice to hire noted landscape architect Horace Cleveland was fortunate.
 Cleveland was hired by the Board to design a system of parks and interconnected parkways to connect and preserve the existing natural landscape.
 Cleveland was a preservationist by nature, respecting the natural landscape features and using the existing topography and vegetation to keep his designs as natural as possible.
 When the park board considered building a photographic stand in the lower glen near the falls in 1889, he responded saying:

 I learn that the park commission are seriously thinking of a building at Minnehaha for the express purpose of taking photographs—on the site heretofore profaned by a shanty for that purpose.
 I cannot remain silent in view of this proposed vandalism which I am sure you cannot sanction—and which I am equally sure will forever be a stigma upon Minneapolis and elicit the anathema of every man of sense and taste who visits the place.
 If erected it will simply be pandering to the tastes of the army of boobies who think to boost themselves into notoriety by connecting their own stupid features with the representation of one of the most beautiful of God's works.

 The result of Cleveland's vision is the famous "Grand Rounds", an interconnected series of parkways and parks centered on the Mississippi River.
 This vision was expanded by subsequent park commissioners and superintendents to encircle a series of lakes, now known as the "Chain of Lakes", and to follow Minnehaha Creek to Minnehaha Falls.
-The area was designated as a National Scenic Byway in 1998, and the Minneapolis Grand Rounds is known today as one of the best urban park systems in the world.
+The Grand Rounds was designated as a National Scenic Byway in 1998..